apache/cloudstack-documentation/source/adminguide/reliability.rst

    on for instance VMware or Xen.
 For those hypervisor types, the Host HA is left to the VMware-cluster or Xen-pool respectively.

-The user can specify a host as HA-enabled, In the event of a host failure, attemps will be made to recover the failed host by first issuing some OOBM commands.
+The User can specify a host as HA-enabled, In the event of a host failure, attempts will be made to recover the failed host by first issuing some OOBM commands.
 If the host recovery fails the host will be fenced and placed into maintenance mode.
 To restore the host to normal operation, manual intervention would then be required.

-Out of band management is a requirement of HA-Enabled hosts and has to be confiured on all intended participating hosts.
+Out of band management is a requirement of HA-Enabled hosts and has to be configured on all intended participating hosts.
 (see `“Out of band management” <hosts.html#out-of-band-management>`_).

 Host-HA has granular configuration on a host/cluster/zone level.
 In a large environment, some hosts from a cluster can be HA-enabled and some not,

 Host-HA uses a state machine design to manage the operations of recovering and fencing hosts.
-The current status of a host is reported when quering a specific host.
+The current status of a host is reported when querying a specific host.

 Timely health investigations are done on HA-Enabled hosts to monitor for